First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 2020 Volvo V60 Cross Country

-The V60 Cross Country starts with the sex-on-wheels V60 and goes further with different wheels (19-inchers on our test cars), a studded grille, and unpainted lower body moldings on the fenders along with the rear and front bumpers—the latter will help hand-wringing owners not worry about rock chips over the years.
+The V60 Cross Country starts with the sexy V60 and goes further with different wheels (19-inchers on our test cars), a studded grille, and unpainted lower body moldings on the fenders along with the rear and front bumpers—the latter will help hand-wringing owners not worry about rock chips over the years.

 Inside, the V60 Cross Country makes an even more compelling argument.
 The vertically oriented 9.0-inch touchscreen for infotainment is plunked between two simple and supremely comfortable front seats that were ported over from the V60—except the plaid City Weave cloth upholstery won’t be available.